 - The failed attack directly hurts the attacker.
 If it helps the target, it's Attack Backfire.
-If it merely wastes ammo/mana/whatever, wastes your turn, leaves you open for a Counter Attack, etc., it's a regular Critical Failure, or just a good, old miss on your part.
+If it merely wastes ammo/mana/whatever, wastes your turn, leaves you open for a Counter-Attack, etc., it's a regular Critical Failure, or just a good old-fashioned miss on your part.

 Sub-Trope of Critical Failure, which covers failed attacks in general, and if Magic Misfire is a possibility, self-damage would overlap that with this trope.
 Can overlap with Deadly Dodging.
 Related to Attacking Through Yourself.
 Compare Hoist by His Own Petard, when the use of a weapon or plan not only backfires, but leads to the user's death or at least defeat.
-See also the Friendly Fire Index for tropes about those times your attacks accidentally (or "accidentally") hurt your allies instead of yourself.
+See also the Friendly Fire Index for tropes about those times your attacks accidentally (or "accidentally") hurt your allies instead of (or in addition to) yourself.

 Video game examples:

 - Super Smash Bros.:

 - Several Final Smashes (such as those of Marth, King K. Rool, and Ridley) start with the user dashing forward at high speeds, stopping when they reach the edge of whatever platform they're standing on (if the Final Smash is initiated while on the ground) or if they run into an enemy.
-However, on stages where the ground extends to the edge of the screen, or when used in the air without a solid piece of the stage to stop them, the character will keep going until they hit someone or after travelling an extreme distance, which in many cases will result in the character ringing themselves out if they don't hit an enemy.
+However, on stages where the ground extends to the edge of the screen, or when used in the air without a solid piece of the stage to stop them, the character will keep going until they hit someone or after traveling an extreme distance, which in many cases will result in the character ringing themselves out if they don't hit an enemy.